joomla-projects/virtualisation/README.md

 Defines settings of the docker host.

 - `dockyard` - This setting determines the directory, where the the generated volumes (file systems) are located.
+- `port` - The port, on which the proxy is expected to listen.

 ##### `joomla`